-The following paragraphs present the analysis of the participants' answers based on each question (Q).
+The following paragraphs present the analysis of the participants' answers to each question (Q).

-Q1, "on the importance of CSR and how it relates to consumers", was initially answered by the various concepts and definitions of the literature.
-It was found that Corporate Social Responsibility has evolved over time and companies choose it to compete in the market, as well as to offer social outcomes.
-In terms of loyalty, although with a small difference, few respondents answered positively to whether CSR actions can be a reason to remain loyal to their bank.
-However, majority did not consider it an important reason to stay or to change their bank.
-The result of the question whether they knew the concept of Corporate Social Responsibility was positive since everyone knows it and many of them referred to terms such as "sustainable development" and "environmental protection".
-Most respondents mentioned an environmental action, which means that CSR has been formulated in the minds of the consumers as an action to protect the environment.
-Other topics mentioned by the minority of respondents (R) include the following examples:
+O1 "on the importance of CSR and how it relates to consumers", was initially answered by the various concepts and definitions of the literature where it was found that Corporate Social Responsibility has evolved over time and more and more companies choose it to compete in the market but also to offer social outcomes.
+In terms of loyalty, although with a small difference, few respondents answered positively about whether CSR actions can be a reason to remain loyal to their bank, however, the majority did not consider it an important reason to stay or to change their bank.
+The result of the question of whether they knew the concept of Corporate Social Responsibility was positive, as everyone knows it and many of them referred to terms such as "sustainable development" and "environmental protection".
+Most respondents have mentioned an environmental action, which means that CSR has been formulated in the minds of the consumers as an action to protect the environment.
+Other topics mentioned by the minority of respondents (R) include examples such as the following:

-- R32 referred to CSR as "actions such as sponsorships in the culture and arts as any collaborations for sustainable development".
-This is in contrast to R58 who was not aware of CSR actions of his bank. - Respectively, R11 stated that "he was interested in the actions for the awarding of excellent pupils-students", while R45 stated that "he is interested in CSR actions in the arts and culture".
+- R32 referred to CSR as "actions such as sponsorships in the culture and arts as so as any collaborations for sustainable development", in contrast to R58 who was not aware of CSR actions of his bank. - Respectively, R11 stated that "he was interested in the actions for the • awarding of excellent pupils-students", while R45 stated that "he is interested in CSR actions in the arts and culture"

-Another question was asked if CSR is a reason for loyalty to the bank that respondents prefer.
+Another question was about if CSR is a reason for lovalty to the bank that respondents prefer.
 Here, 34 out of 37 answered "No", claiming that CSR is not a reason for their loyalty to a bank but the services they receive, the privacy offered by their bank, as well as whether it offers them online services and internet or mobile banking options.
 From these data, it seems that customers do not emphasize CSR's importance so much.
+For instance,

-For instance, R22 stated that "the reason for my loyalty was the bonus programs offered by my bank as well as the security of my privacy".
-The same opinion comes from other respondents.
-Many respondents (58) also pointed the importance and impact of "quality and fast services" on their loyalty.
+R22 stated that "the reason for my loyalty was the bonus programs offered by my bank as well as the security of my privacy".
+The same opinion comes from the other respondents.
+Many respondents (58) also pointed out the importance and impact of "quality and fast services" on their loyalty.
 However, when asked about security issues, i.e., whether they believe that the CSR actions carried out by their banks may increase the sense of security, the vast majority (63) answered "Yes".
-This result shows that although CSR is not a reason for customers to remain loyal, it creates a sense of security.
-This is probably because their banks show a more socially and environmentally friendly profile, and this makes customers trust them more.
-Some of the respondents' answers are outlined below:
+This result shows that although CSR is not a reason for customers to remain loyal, it creates a sense of security, probably because their bank shows a more socially and environmentally friendly profile, and this makes customers trust it more.
+Some of the answers were:

-- R36 said "I would be interested in working with another bank that would run more CSR programs and that would provide me with greater security". - Similarly, R24 stated that "I feel more secure knowing that my bank is environmentally and socially aware, through CSR actions".
-This is in contrast to R63 who stated that "CSR actions do not increase my sense of security".
+- R36 said "I would be interested in working with another bank that would run more CSR programs and that would provide me with greater security". - Similarly, R24 stated that "I feel more secure knowing that my bank is environmentally and socially aware, through CSR actions", in contrast to R63 who stated that "CSR actions do not increase my sense of security".